Integrate with Puppet Enterprise

 Important: Do not perform these steps as the root user.
 Sign into your individual Continuous Delivery for PE user account before proceeding.

-- Click Puppet Enterprise, and click Add new credentials.
+- Click Add new integration.

 unique, friendly name for your Puppet Enterprise

 If you need to work with multiple PE instances within Continuous Delivery for PE, these friendly names help you to differentiate which instance's resources you're managing, so choose them carefully.

 Enter the fully qualified domain name (FQDN) you use to access the PE console, such as

 sample.pe.instance.
 The FQDN must match the certname of your PE primary server or an alias included in the

 Important: If SAML is enabled for your Continuous Delivery for PE installation, you must select API token.